 2. Value.
 Is your product worth the money?

 Products that consistently overdeliver on value have the competitive advantage.
 Customers are always looking for value for their money.
-Value can come in many ways but they all feed in to the customers perception of value.
+Value can come in many ways but they all feed in to the customers’ perception of value.
 Does your branded CPG product deliver higher quality, more quantity, or solve an unsatisfied need?

 Your customer is looking for dependability.
 Does your product perform the same way it did the last time they bought it?
 Can they rely on it?
 Many customers will pay more to achieve consistent quality.
 For them, it’s not so much the cost, it’s the confidence they have in your brand.
 They don’t really want to shop for another brand.
 That creates anxiety.
 Will the new brand meet their expectations?
 Will they be disappointed?
-Will they have to go out and try yet another brand before they find dependable value?
+And will they have to go out and try yet another brand before they find dependable value?
 CPG companies who satisfy or exceed the customers’ expectations have the competitive advantage.

 We’ve seen brands go through acquisitions where the new company decided to save money by reducing the quality or changing the product to fit into their existing range of products.
 We’ve seen acquiring companies wreck perfectly good brands by enforcing corporate standardization and removing quality queues from their labels.
 And we’ve seen marketing people in those companies attempting to make their career mark by trying to “fix” brands that “ain’t broke”.
 Result?
 They lost the competitive advantage.